FranciscoMoretti/site/content/code-tips/liskov-substitution-principle-lsp.md

 ### 👎 Cons
 - **Increased complexity**: Designing and maintaining a hierarchy of classes that adhere to the Liskov Substitution Principle may introduce additional complexity, especially in larger codebases. 🤯
 - **Requires careful design**: Applying LSP effectively requires thoughtful design and planning to create a hierarchy that allows for substitutability without breaking the system's behavior. 🎨
-- **Potential violation of encapsulation**: In certain cases, adhering strictly to the Liskov Substitution Principle may require exposing more implementation details of the child class, potentially compromising encapsulation. 🔓

 ## Examples

 ### ❌ Bad

 ```typescript
 class Bird {
   fly() {}